Sebastian-gthb/X-Wing_trainer.bas/README.md

 # X-Wing_trainer.bas

 My QBasic programm from 12th Oktober 1994.
 It's to modify the pilot file from the computer game X-Wing.
-It supports also supports the mission packs "Imperial Pursuit" and "B-Wing".
+It also supports the mission packs "Imperial Pursuit" and "B-Wing".
-You can edt whitch missions you have completed or which awards you have won.
+You can edit whitch missions you have completed or which awards you have won.
 In the past some cheating tools are called "trainer".
-So I used this description for the programm.
+So I used this for naming the programm.

 It runs under MS-DOS.

+At the start you must enter an existing name of a pilot file.
+If you enter a non existing name it will create a new one.
+I'm not sure if a newly created file will work with the game.

 Screenshots: